Kitura/Kitura/README.md

  Then run `make` to build the helper libraries, Kitura framework, and the sample program.

+7. Run KituraSample:

-7. You can run the sample program which located in: `<path-to-repo>/.build/debug`.
+ You can run the sample program which located in: `<path-to-repo>/.build/debug`.
 From the project root, execute the `./.build/debug/KituraSample` command from a terminal window.
 You should see a message that says "Listening on port 8090".

 ## Installation (Linux)